Clutchnp/clutch_phase2/picoctf/reverse_eng.md

 7. move w0(3) to 24th offset
 8. We load the value on 20th offset to w0
 9. We load the value on 16th offset to w1
-10. We left shift the value on w1 by value on w0 and store it in w0
+10. We left shift the value on w1 by value on w0 and store it in w0 which is 81 << 0
-11. store the result of the shift on 28th offset
+11. store the result of the shift on 28th offset  stack[28] = 81
-12. load the value on 28th offset to w1 register
+12. load the value on 28th offset to w1 register w1 = 81
-13. load the value on 24th offset to w0 register
+13. load the value on 24th offset to w0 register  w0 = 3
-14. then divide w1 by w0 and store it in w0  since it is sdiv (signed integer division) we truncate the decimal
+14. then divide w1 by w0 and store it in w0  since it is sdiv (signed integer division) we truncate the decimal w0 becomes 27
 15. store that value on 28th offset
 16. laod that on w1 register
 17. load what was in the 12th register to w0
 18. store what was on w0 to 28th
 19. immediately load it again to w0 for some reason
+20. then we sub w1 by w0 and store result in w0. w0 = 27-w0
+21. Store w0 to 28th offset
 20. then free the stack and return from the function

-We can understand what is happening from this explanation
+so we know 27-input = 0 is checked for success, so the input should we 27 to get the result so

 ## Flag:

 ```
-picoCTF{}
+picoCTF{0000001B}
 ```

 ## Concepts learnt:

-- Include the new topics you've come across and explain them in brief
--
+Basics for Arm asembly

 ## Notes: